wp-plugins/html-cleanup/readme.txt

 == Changelog ==

+= 1.2.1 =
+* Compatibility with versions of PHP prior to v5.3.

 = 1.2.0 =
 * HTML Cleanup can now replace blacklisted HTML patterns as well as removing them.